Pineapple and beach in Zanzibar, Tanzania

 Tipping in Tanzania

 In fact, it's worth noting that Tanzania has a strong tipping culture in general.
-There's a communal tip box in all hotels and lodges, and the money is evenly distributed among staff.
-Wages are often not really sufficient, as it's expected (and hoped) that one's tips will bring up the total nicely.
+There's usually a communal tip box in all hotels and lodges, and the money is evenly distributed among staff.

 The three international airports in Tanzania are in Dar es Salaam, Arusha and Zanzibar.
-There are many other airports, as well as airstrips, that one can use for travel within Tanzania.
+There are many other airports, as well as airstrips, that one can use for travel within the country.
+Notably, big parks like the Serengeti have multiple airstrips.

 Julius Nyerere International Airport (DAR) in Dar es Salaam